Diethylenetriamine: Reactions and uses

 Diethylenetriamine is a common curing agent for epoxy resins in epoxy adhesives and other thermosets.
 It is N-alkylated upon reaction with epoxide groups forming crosslinks.

 Idealized structure of a triamine-cured epoxy glue.
 The resin's epoxide groups have all reacted with the N-H groups of the triamine hardener.
 The resulting highly crosslinked material contains many OH groups, which confer adhesive properties.

 In coordination chemistry, it serves as a tridentate ligand forming complexes such as Co(dien)(NO_{2})_{3}.
+It also serves as the backbone of pentetic acid, which allows even higher denticity.

 Like some related amines, it is used in oil industry for the extraction of acid gas.

 Like ethylenediamine, DETA can also be used to sensitize nitromethane, making a liquid explosive compound similar to PLX.
 This compound is cap sensitive with an explosive velocity of around 6200 m/s and is discussed in patent #3,713,915.
 Mixed with unsymmetrical dimethylhydrazine it was used as Hydyne, a propellent for liquid-fuel rockets.

 DETA has been evaluated for use in the Countermine System under development by the U.S. Office of Naval Research, where it would be used to ignite and consume the explosive fill of land mines in beach and surf zones.